liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/12-detecting-unresolved-osgi-components.markdown

 [Portal Spring Extender](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/com.liferay.portal.spring.extender/)
 module.

-When developing a Liferay Service Builder application, you might  encounter a situation where your application has an unresolved Spring-related  OSGi component.
-This can occur, for example, if you update your application's database schema but forget to trigger an upgrade (for information on creating database upgrade processes for your @product@ applications, see the tutorial [Creating an Upgrade Process for Your App](/develop/tutorials/-/knowledge_base/7-1/creating-an-upgrade-process-for-your-app)).
+When developing a Liferay Service Builder application, you might sometimes have an unresolved Spring-related OSGi component.
+This can occur if you update your application's database schema but forget to trigger an upgrade (for information on creating database upgrade processes for your @product@ applications, see the tutorial
+[Creating an Upgrade Process for Your App](/develop/tutorials/-/knowledge_base/7-1/creating-an-upgrade-process-for-your-app)).

 These features detect unresolved Service Builder related components.